 How to make Chana Masala

-- In a medium-sized pot, add ghee and when it’s sizzling hot, toss in the chopped onions and salt and saute for 5 to 7 minutes or until they are translucent.
+- In a medium-sized pot, add ghee, and when it's sizzling hot, toss in the chopped onions and salt, and sauté for 5 to 7 minutes, or until translucent.

 - Stir well and cook covered for 2 to 3 minutes or just until the tomatoes start to soften.
-Add half a cup of warm water, lower the heat to medium and let the spices infuse the tomato for another 2 to 3 minutes.
+Add the chickpeas and cook for another 2 to 3 minutes.

 Serving